John Leydon: Early life and education

-Leydon was educated at St. Mel's College, Longford, before going to Maynooth College as a seminarian, he did not pursue the priesthood, and instead joined the British civil service in 1915.
+Leydon was born in Arigna, County Roscommon, on 17 January 1895.
+His parents were farmers, James and Kate Leydon.
+Leydon had 3 siblings.
+He was educated at St. Mel's College, Longford, before going to Maynooth College as a seminarian from 1913 to 1914.
+He did not pursue the priesthood, and instead joined the British civil service in 1915.
 A devout Catholic, he was a member of the Legion of Mary, whose founder Frank Duff, was a close friend and best man at Leydon's wedding.